 “Research shows that paper is central to achievements in education and promotes excellence in the classroom,” says Mowry.
 “My son will be in first grade this year.
 It’s important to my husband and me that we read to him from a printed book every night in order to help him develop lifelong habits that will help him in his education as he grows older.”

-Read more about why taking this pledge is so important to Mowry in her blog post.
-You can also find out more about Domtar’s commitment to literacy through these articles:
+You can find out more about Domtar’s commitment to literacy through these articles: